 The Teachers' Pension Scheme is an unfunded multi-employer defined benefit scheme administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE).
 The DfE uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
 In 2015/16, the Council paid an estimated £14.074m (2014/15 £12.810m) to Teachers' Pensions in respect of teachers' retirement benefits, representing 15.59% (2014/15 13.6%) of pensionable pay.
+The expected contribution to be paid by the Council in relation to Teachers Pensions for 2016/17 is £14.156m.
 This is charged to the Education and Children's Service line in the CIES.
 There were no contributions remaining payable at the year-end.
 The Council is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
 These costs are accounted for on a defined benefit basis.

 The NHS Pension Scheme is an unfunded multi-employer defined benefit scheme administered by NHS Pensions that covers NHS employers.
 In 2015/16 the Council paid an estimated £0.159m to NHS Pensions in respect of public health staff retirement benefits (2014/15 £0.198m).
+The expected contribution to be paid by the Council in relation to the NHS Pension Scheme for 2016/17 is £0.202m.
 This is charged to the Public Health line in the CIES.